Northeast of Chico, the 3,700 acre Bidwell Park (3700 acre) has plenty of trails to check out.

 Wildwood Trail: Wildwood Trail runs along Sycamore Channel, between Wildwood Avenue and the north side of the Five-Mile Recreation Area.
 The trail meanders through a woodland full of Blue Oak and Foothill Pine trees.
 There are a number of unnamed, minor trails in the vicinity of Wildwood Trail as well.

 Bloody Pin Trail: Bloody Pin Trail can be accessed from Guardians Trail (west of its intersection with Humboldt Trail) or from Annie Bidwell Trail.

 Guardians Trail: Guardians Trail can be accessed form 10 Mile House Road, Pine Trail, or Humboldt Trail.
 It runs east to west along the base of the cliffs south of Big Chico Creek.
 It ends west of the Disc Golf Course.

 Annie Bidwell Trail: The Annie Bidwell Trail (ABT) formerly called the South Rim Trail, runs west to east.
 It can be access at the intersection of Chico Canyon Road and Falcon Pointe Drive, and off of 10 Mile House Road.
 It is approximately 4.6 miles in length.

-Overall, Bidwell Park is the 46th most popular walking & backpacking of all 88 hiking in California.
+Overall, Bidwell Park is the 46th most popular hiking trail of all 88 hikes in California.